Luc641/Airline-Information-System/analysis/Data Dictionary/Data Dictionary.md

 A management dashboard is a tool used to present all important management KPIs in a single place.
 For example, see the total revenue numbers, numbers of tickets sold in each class, and statistics on all options sold.

 ## Name:
 A word by which a person is known.
+Every individual has a name.

 ## Options:
 Something that is chosen as an “extra” addon.
 For example, extra legroom, food, luggage, and seats chosen options, class, availability of seats in that class, applicable discounts, and the number left before the flight departs.